Kamala Harris Can’t Stop Messing Up – To err is human – we all make mistakes.

 Kamala Harris Trying to Explain Artificial Intelligence

-It was just last month that Vice President Harris likely wished she had ChatGPT on her phone to explain to her what was meant by artificial intelligence.
+It was during the summer that Vice President Harris likely wished she had ChatGPT on her phone to explain to her what was meant by artificial intelligence.
 It likely might have done better than she did.

 “AI is kind of a fancy thing.
 First of all, it’s two letters.
 It means ‘Artificial Intelligence,” Harris told a roundtable gathering of labor and civil rights leaders in Washington, D.C.
 “It’s about machine learning, and so, the machine is taught — and part of the issue here is what information is going into the machine that will then determine — and we can predict then, if we think about what information is going in, what then will be produced in terms of decisions and opinions that may be made through that process.